Virtua Fighter

 Toushin Soutai (倒身捜腿󠄀) Left P (close to opponent) Akira grabs the opponent and trips them with his leg.

-Shin'iha (心意把) Down-leftRight P (close to opponent) Akira grabs the opponent's arm, then pushes them forward.
+Shin'iha (心意把) Down-leftRight P (close to opponent) Akira grabs the opponent's arm, then knocks them away with a shoulder tackle.

-Youshi Senrin (鷂子穿林) LeftDown-right P+K (close to opponent) Akira goes behind the opponent, then from their back performs a charging back shoulder lean, which temporarily stuns the opponent.
-When an opponent gets hit by this move, they will move slightly to the left of Akira's Z-axis.
+Youshi Senrin (鷂子穿林) LeftDown-right P+K (close to opponent) Akira goes behind the opponent at three-quarters back from them, then performs a charging back shoulder lean from there, which temporarily stuns the opponent.
+When an opponent gets hit by this move, they will move slightly to the left of Akira's initial position.

 VirtuaFighter Pai Portrait.png Pai Chan